OpenAPI Initiative Charter

 1. Mission of the OpenAPI Initiative

-The OpenAPI Initiative (“OAI”) provides an open source, technical community, within which industry participants may easily contribute to building a vendor-neutral, portable and an open specification for providing technical metadata for REST APIs – the “OpenAPI Specification” (OAS).
+The OpenAPI Initiative (“OAI”) provides an open source, technical community, within which industry participants may easily contribute to building a vendor-neutral, portable and an open specification for providing technical metadata for REST APIs – the “OpenAPI Specification” (OAS) – and supporting tooling for validating the integrity of the specification or instantiations of it.
+The OAI is as such not intended to be a destination for community/consumer-focused tooling outside of the specification itself.

 a.
 The OpenAPI Initiative shall be composed of: